Best Forex Brokers in Malaysia 2026

 Deposit and Withdrawal Costs

-Withdrawal speed is where brokers often reveal their real character.
-Pepperstone cleared a standard bank transfer within 24 hours during our tests.
-Exness processed same-day on e-wallet payouts.
+Withdrawal processing is one of the most practical ways to assess a broker’s operational reliability.
+Pepperstone states that withdrawal processing times depend on the payment method and banking system used.
+Exness states that many electronic payment withdrawals are processed instantly, although actual processing times may vary depending on the payment provider.
 Some brokers absorb local transfer fees; others pass them on.
 Always review the funding page before committing, since costs can vary by payment method and region even within the same broker.

 Leverage Caps for Malaysian Forex Traders